Venice biennial 2017: a crappy show with rave reviews

 More rooms

 Visual arts are called visual for a reason.
-Because the artist’s call to attention and its impact is visual, conceptual art rarely leaves considerable emotional impact.
+Because the artist’s call to attention and its impact is visual, conceptual art rarely leaves a considerable emotional impact.
 Even when the concept is strong, it’s weakened by the absence of the visual perception we all share.
-Therefore, such installations should get a specific classification not to be promoted as art.
+Therefore, such installations should get a specific classification so as not to be promoted as art.
 Today’s notion abolishes any standard for an artist to aspire to, and for people to understand or appreciate.
-Why did we keep high standard in music or dance and completely abolished the one in art?
-It’s not the absence of artists willing to travel years in education to achieve something worthwhile of people’s attention, it’s about few art critics and curators, influential art shakers who pick and choose, add and subtract – curate according to their tastes, business practice and economic whims.
+Why did we keep high standards in music or dance and completely abolish them in art?
+It’s not the absence of artists willing to travel years in education to achieve something worthwhile that people’s attention, it’s about a few art critics and curators, influential art shakers who pick and choose, add and subtract, curate according to their tastes, business practice, and economic whims.

 The pavilion of Shamans